Can a new fund give tropical forests a future?

 Are there other forest-protection funding schemes?

-Other mechanisms include direct donations to funds such as the Global Environment Facility or Brazil's Amazon Fund, as well as bilateral pacts between countries, like Norway and Indonesia, for conservation goals.
+Other mechanisms include direct donations to funds such as the Global Environment Facility or Brazil's Amazon Fund, as well as bilateral pacts between countries, like Norway and Indonesia.

-Other vehicles include carbon-credit initiatives, in which landholders or governments are paid for the carbon captured in forests, and debt-for-nature swaps, in which creditors allow indebted countries to redirect part of their repayments to conservation.
+Other vehicles include carbon-credit initiatives, in which landholders or governments are paid for the carbon captured in forests, and debt-for-nature swaps, in which creditors allow indebted countries to redirect some repayments to conservation.

 How is the TFFF different, and at what stage is it now?

-The TFFF could raise money already available in the market by attracting investors interested in low-risk, environmentally friendly investments, Brazil's government argues.
+The TFFF could raise money already available in the market by attracting investors interested in environmentally friendly funds, Brazil's government argues.

-Brazil's government is proposing to channel 20% of the money to Indigenous and other local communities, or $800 million annually, which is more than double the amount these communities received to protect land in 2024, according to the Rights and Resources Initiative, a global coalition.
+Brazil has proposed channeling 20% of returns to Indigenous and other local communities, or $800 million annually, which is more than double the amount these communities received to protect land in 2024, according to the Rights and Resources Initiative, a global coalition.

 What are the risks if tropical forests remain unprotected?

-Scientists say the impact of degradation and climate change is pushing vast swaths of the Amazon, the Congo Basin and other rainforests past a tipping point, after which they become drier and more vulnerable to fires.
+Scientists say the impact of degradation and climate change has made vast swaths of the Amazon, the Congo Basin and other rainforests drier and more vulnerable to fires, which exacerbates climate change.

 Last year, a record drought in the Amazon led to fires that burned twice the amount of forested areas in Brazil than the previous record, according to 40 years of data from mapping consortium MapBiomas.